tronross/lotide/README.md

 ### assertEqual
-asertEqual compares two values and prints a message to the console asserting whether they match or not.
+asertEqual compares two values and prints a message to the console asserting whether they are strictly equal or not.

+### assertArraysEqual
+assertArraysEqual compares two arrays and prints a message to the console asserting whether they are strictly equal or not.

+### eqArrays
+eqArrays checks if two input arrays are identical, element by element.

 ### head
 head returns the head of an array, and returns undefined in the event of an empty array.